Campus Planning and Design

 Areas of responsibility also include site planning and design, which involves the expansion and alteration of parking lots, the creation of new vehicular roadways, exterior ramps, pedestrian walkways, and the selection of site furniture and site amenities.

 Space planning is another area of responsibility where Campus Planning and Design is frequently involved with.
-The Assistant Vice President for Facilities and the University Architect both serve on the College's Space Committee, which meets periodically to address the ever changing space needs of the College community.

 In addition to aesthetic concerns, Federal laws such as The Americans With Disabilities Act (ADA) and local laws such as the N.Y.C.
 Construction Code and the N.Y.C.
 Fire Code almost always influence interior design projects.